nnieddu/ft_irc/README.md

 nc 127.0.01 <PORT>
 ```
 ### Docs :
+#### RFC 1459 :
+##### Clients
+A client is anything connecting to a server that is not another server.
+Each client is distinguished from other clients by a unique nickname having a maximum length of nine (9) characters.

+##### Server
+all servers must have the following information about all clients:
+- the real name of the host that the client is running on,
+- the username of the client on that host,
+- and the server to which the client is connected.

 #### Ports :
 1-65535 are available, and ports in range 1-1023 are the privileged ones: an application needs to be run as root in order to listen to these ports.